isomerpages/gb-assist/pages/solutionrepo/solution392.md

 ### Description

 Oven with revolving racks that enables a 'soft' bake because of even heat distribution.
-Usually used for baked products that has a soft or fluffy texture, such as cakes, muffins, rolls and buns.
-Able to increase product yield by reducing amount of unevenly baked or burned cakes and muffins.
-Ideal for bakeries.
-For bigger rotary ovens, it is recommended for it to come with a trolley to load
+Usually used for baked products that has a soft or fluffy texture, such as cakes, muffins, rolls and buns.Able to increase product yield by reducing amount of unevenly baked or burned cakes and muffins.
+Ideal for bakeries.For bigger rotary ovens, it is recommended for it to come with a trolley to load

-### Details of Solution
+### Packages Available

 N.A.